 The citadel of Sighişoara

-Dated for the first time in 1280, Sighisoara is perhaps one of the most well-known known Middle Age landmarks in Romania.
-One of the seven citadels (Siebenburgen = Transylvania in German), Sighișoara was once an important craft center with over 19 guilds and with the right to have its own judge.
+First documented in 1280, Sighisoara is perhaps one of the most well-known known Middle Age landmarks in Romania.
+One of seven citadels (Siebenburgen = Transylvania in German), Sighișoara was once an important craft center with over 19 guilds and with the right to have its own judge.
 In the XIV century, Sighișoara was the second most important seat of Transylvania, after the seat of Sibiu.

 Included in the UNESCO World Heritage Site in 1999, the citadel hides beautiful stories and will reveal a delightful universe that will fascinate you.
 You can try local products at the small cafes in the citadel and enjoy the rhythmic sound of the clock in the main tower, which strikes every quarter of an hour.

-One of the main gateways to Transylvanian Highlands eco-destination, Sighișoara is full of medieval charm and a magnet for many Dracula and vampire enthusiasts - it is believed that it this is the birthplace of Prince Vlad Tepes, who inspired the famous story written by Bram Stocker.
-Often called "The Transylvanian Pearl", Sighisoara is known as the only medieval fortress in Europe, still inhabited almost entirely.
+One of the main gateways to Transylvanian Highlands eco-destination, Sighișoara is full of medieval charm and a magnet for many Dracula and vampire enthusiasts - it is believed that it this is the birthplace of Prince Vlad Țepeș, who inspired the famous story written by Bram Stocker.
+Often called "The Transylvanian Pearl", Sighisoara is known as the only medieval fortress in Europe, continuously inhabited since the Middle Ages.

 Don't miss in Sighișoara: